voxpupuli/puppet-logstash/CONTRIBUTING.md

 ```

 ## Acceptance Tests
-Acceptance test are implemented Beaker, RSpec and Serverspec.
+Acceptance tests are implemented with Beaker, RSpec and Serverspec.

-You can run them for a particular operating system, and a particular Logstash version like this:
+You can run them for a particular operating system and a particular Logstash version like this:

 ```
 BEAKER_set=debian-8 BEAKER_ls_version=1.4.5 bundle exec rake beaker
 ```

-That invokation requires that you have Docker installed on your development system.
+That invocation requires that you have Docker installed on your development system.
 If you'd prefer to use Vagrant and Virtualbox, you can:

 ```